zendesk/min-tfs-client/protobuf_srcs/tensorflow/lite/java/demo/README.md

 A simple Android example that demonstrates image classification using the camera.

-## Building in Android Studio with TensorFlow Lite AAR from JCenter.
+## Building in Android Studio with TensorFlow Lite AAR from MavenCentral.
 The build.gradle is configured to use TensorFlow Lite's nightly build.

 If you see a build error related to compatibility with Tensorflow Lite's Java API (example: method X is